Republic of Serbia is located in the southeast of the European Continent, with a population of 7,344,847, making it the

 communication it has 153 Radio stations but no Television stations whatsoever.

-Major geographical features are Daravica, its highest point at 2,656 meters.
-It’s lowest point used to be the Adriatic
+Major geographical features are Midzor, its highest point at 2,169 meters.
+It’s lowest point is the confluence of the

 Major industries providing for the bulk of their Gross Domestic Product (GDP) are sugar, agricultural machinery,